cvonk/wordpress-twentyseventeen-excerpt/README.md

 ## Install

+1. First install the standard twentyseventeen theme using your WordPress dashboard at Appearance > Themes.

-Download the zip from GitHub and upload it using your WordPress dashboard at Appearance > Themes.
-Or extract and upload via FTP/SCP at wp-content/themes/.
+2. Then download the zip from GitHub and upload it.
+(Or, extract and upload via FTP/SCP at wp-content/themes/)

 ## Configure